bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 It's not updating, but whatever.
 And he syncs it up every weekend, plugs it in.
 And my dad running Bitcoin Core resulted in, I think, two changes to Bitcoin Core.
-Because he would tell me stuff, there was like, he would back suit before, and he's real smart.
+Because he would tell me stuff, he's real smart.
 He never got into Bitcoin because he was working, and then he retired, and then I go to Thanksgiving, and he'd be like, so the generator of the curve, who determines the point G?
 And I'm like, whoa, okay, he's learning about Bitcoin.
 And then a couple months later, he's like, okay, I'm going to buy Bitcoin.
 I understand it now.
 And I'm like, okay, like, you could have bought it when I told you in 2013.
 But he wanted to, learn it.
-So he's running it, he backed up wallet.dat onto a USB stick, uninstalled Bitcoin, reinstalls, tried to restore, it couldn't restore.
+So he's running it, he backed up `wallet.dat` onto a USB stick, uninstalled Bitcoin, reinstalls, tried to restore, it couldn't restore.
 Because at the time it would only load wallet.dat from the .bitcoin folder.
 So you had to manually put the file back in.
 And I told him that, and he's like, it's not there.